 Buying a Scan Tool to Interpret "Check Engine" Codes

-If you're going to buy a scan tool, buy one that will last for years.
+You will also need a scan tool.
+If you decide to buy on, choose one that will last for years.
 Vehicles are only getting more sophisticated each year, so plan for the future.
 The OBD2 system covers 1996 and later cars (the OBD1 system that covers older ones may be included, depending on the device).
 I recommend looking for these four time- and money-saving features:

 - A display that includes a description of the cause of the warning light, as well as the code.
 This saves you time from having to look up the description that goes with the numerical code in a book or on the computer.